-(a) governing and other corporate documents that are commensurate with a substantive charitable organization,

-(b) a diverse and talented Board of Directors comprised of caring regional leaders,

-(C) a stable and sound financial condition verified by audited financial statements, and

-(d) a bold, visionary, and realistic strategic plan.
+- 1. governing and other corporate documents that are commensurate with a substantive charitable organization, - 2.a diverse and talented Board of Directors comprised of caring regional leaders and a staff of experienced, knowledgeable, and caring individuals, - 3. a stable and sound financial condition verified by audited financial statements, and - 4. a bold, visionary, and realistic strategic plan.